Beers15/reading-notes/Readings_Express.md

 This stands for the Web Request Response cycle.
 A client makes a HTTP request to a server that uses one of the HTTP methods.
 THe server processes that request and sends a response back.

+### Preview

+1) Which 3 things had you heard about previously and now have better clarity on?

+  Express, TDD, and route handlers

+2) Which 3 things are you hoping to learn more about in the upcoming lecture/demo?

+  Mocking apis in order to test them, unit testing, and publishing to NPM

+3) What are you most excited about trying to implement or see how it works?

+  Going more in depth with jest for TDD and configuring tests for continuous integration.

 ### Things I want to know more about

 ---------------